 This means less time (and money) is spent on the result.
-It comes down to this: The more information a client provides from the outset, the more value for money s/he will receive from the graphic designer.
+The more information clients provide from the outset, the more value for money they’ll receive from their design partners.

-A realistic evaluation of the company’s service/product relative to what the competition is doing.
+A realistic evaluation of the company’s service/product relative to what competitors are doing.

 An explanation of what’s happening to bring about the need for this project e.g., a new product launch.

-This includes both previous and present communication activity, such as research, advertising, direct mail, graphic design, public relations etc.
+Previous and present communication activity, such as research, advertising, direct mail, graphic design, public relations, etc.

 Communication task — “the message”

 What’s the context of the specific message in relation to the business plan?
 Where possible, include information to be shown in the designed item e.g. taglines, body text, imagery, etc.

 Demographics — age, gender, income, employment, geography, lifestyle of those the client wants to reach.